elmehdi/gen-ai-bootcamp-2025/README.md

 ## 🚀 Goals & Expectations

-✅ Gain a deep understanding of GenAI concepts and applications ✅ Work on practical AI workloads using open-source and cloud-based tools ✅ Optimize and deploy AI models efficiently
+✅ Gain a deep understanding of GenAI concepts and applications.
+✅ Work on practical AI workloads using open-source and cloud-based tools.
+✅ Optimize and deploy AI models efficiently.
-✅ Participate in discussions and collaborate with other students
+✅ Participate in discussions and collaborate with other students.
+✅ Learn fondamentals to participate in webinars and projects of the Capgemini's **DevOps Communauté France - Open** in Collaboration wih Imad Soultani

 ## 📢 Notes